 - A willingness to experiment and fail.

-- A dedication to internal locus of control.
-Locus of control refers to you owning the outcome of events in your life, over external forces driving them.
+- A dedication to an internal locus of control.
+Locus of control refers to owning the outcome of events in your life over external forces driving them.

-- A focus on individual rather than groups.
+- A focus on individuals rather than groups.